tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

     return tf.reduce_mean(batch_losses)
 {% endhighlight %}

-In above function we have defined single training step.
+In the above function, we have defined a single training step.
 Inside the function:

-- first we defined save_path for model checkpointing
+- first, we defined save_path for model checkpointing
 - for number of steps_per_epoch we run a training loop
-- for every step we forward pass batch of image pass it to our loss model
+- for every step, we forward pass a batch of image pass it to our loss model
 - get content_layer activations for the batch of images
-- together with style activations from style image and content activations we calculate perceptual loss
+- together with style activations from style image and content activations we calculate the perceptual loss
 - we add some total variation loss to image for smoothening
-- calculate gradients of loss function with respect to model trainable parameters
+- calculate gradients of the loss function with respect to the model's trainable parameters
-- finally backpropogates to optimize
+- finally backpropagates to optimize
 - at every 1000 steps saving checkpoints

 ### Configure Dataset for training

 Downloading coco dataset for training,  we can use any other image dataset with images in bulk.
 Below line downloads coco dataset using wget in zip format.
-Further we create a directory where we unzip that downloaded zip file.
+Further, we create a directory where we unzip that downloaded zip file.

 {% highlight bash linenos %}